 Free bingo for funded or depositing players only

 This is a very common arrangement and it depends very much on what that particular bingo site has as its definition of a funded player.
 You might think it would refer either to someone who has made a real money deposit at some point or maybe to someone who has cash in their account rather than just bonus.
-In fact, a great many sites including the whole of 15 Network (and previously the Dragonfish Network) restrict access to free bingo to depositing players and that means players who have made a deposit very recently – usually in the last 7 days but in some cases as recently as in the last 24 hours.
-Basically these bingo sites are using the free bingo rooms as an incentive for players to make a deposit.
-In order to be listed here, a bingo site must have a minimum of 1 hour a day or 10 hours a week of free bingo that is open to any player who has ever made a deposit there.
+In fact, many bingo sites including most Dragonfish bingo sites restrict access to free bingo to depositing players and that means players who have made a deposit very recently – usually in the last 7 days but in some cases as recently as in the last 24 hours.
+Basically these bingo sites are using the free bingo rooms instead of a redeposit bonus as an incentive for players to make a deposit.

 Free bingo as part of a promotion

 In this type of free bingo promotion you need to complete tasks in order to gain entry to the free room and these typically involve playing a specified amount of cash on bingo or slots and/or making deposits.
-The Ignite network used to run this type of promotion regularly but now they just have a couple of weekly sliding jackpot games that require a deposit.
-Bingocams also sometimes have promotions of this type going on over a month or even longer.
 Virtue Fusion bingo sites often have free bingo rooms with a minimum spend required the previous day, or over the preceding few days, to gain entry.